info4siva/item-cache-service-java/README.md

-# item-cache-service-java - open source (open-source license information to be added)
+# item-cache-service-java - Guava vs ConcurrentHashMap comparison
 This implementation uses ConcurrentHashMap with additional callable task to clear cache entries which doesn't satisfy the criteria

 Develop a RESTful web service that implement the following 2 APIs in Kotlin, Java or Clojure